KonnerV/KonnerV/README.md

 ## Website && Other information
 You can check out my official [website](https://zaerite.co.uk) where I blog and hold all the newsest news and updates on ongoing projects along with some upcoming ones too!
+In addition you can join my [discord](https://discord.gg/WSx336WCCe) whee you can have access to my community and early updates and even test my latest updates for all of my projects.

 ## Current ongoing projects